California Deer News

 Issues with California Deer Management

 The harvest data for 2011 shows a steep decline, but the CDFW explains this as a result of the new tag sales system, Automated License Data System (ALDS) that was deployed in January, 2011, and a nearly 20 percent increase in non-reporting [California Big Game Hunting Digest 2012, page 21.
 This information was removed from the web site in about February, 2013.
-The harvest data for 2012 has not been posted.
-Last year the data was posted around mid March].
+The harvest data for 2012 was not posted in time for public comment at the April Big Game Meeting to set tag quotas.
+Last year the data was posted around mid March.
 Other states have implemented similar systems without a significant drop off in reporting.
 Non-reporting is illegal and is estimated.
 This harvest data is one of the primary inputs into the state's deer population model. [double click image to enlarge]